Many people opt to use their smartphones when flying their Phantom, Mavic or Spark.

 If you’re looking at the iPads, you need to know that both cellular and Wi-Fi only are compatible with Mavic, Phantom and Spark.

-In terms of operating system, you need to make sure that you have an iOS 8.0 or later or an Android 4.1.2 or later.
+In terms of operating system, you need to make sure that you at least have an iOS 8.0 or an Android 4.1.2.

-So, what are the best tablets you can get for your Spark, Mavic or Phantom?
+So, what is the best tablet you can get for your Spark, Mavic or Phantom?

-All tablets that we’re going to mention here are already powerful enough to make sure that the DJI Go app won’t freeze, nor lagg, or even crash during flight time.
+All tablets that we’re going to mention here are already powerful enough to make sure that the DJI Go 4 app won’t freeze, lag, nor crash during flight time.

 Top 5 Tablets For Your Phantom, Mavic and Spark